ewall/GettingDataProject/Codebook.md

 The first line contains the column headers.
 Fields are deliniated by spaces.
 All text values are in double-quotes.

-There are 360 rows of 36 variables.
+There are 360 rows (30 subjects * 6 activities * 2 calculations) of 36 variables.

 ### Data structure: